devpi/devpi/doc/userman/devpi_commands.rst

       --export PATH         export devpi-server database state into PATH.
 This will export all users, indices (except root/pypi), release files, test results and documentation.
+      --hard-links          use hard links during export instead of copying files.
+                            All limitations for hard links on your OS apply.
+USE AT YOUR OWN RISK
       --import PATH         import devpi-server database from PATH where PATH is a directory which was created by a 'devpi-server --export PATH' operation, using the same or an earlier devpi-server version.
 Note that you can only import into a fresh server state directory (positional argument to devpi-server).
+      --no-events           no events will be run during import, instead they arepostponed to run on server start.
+This allows much faster start of the server after import, when devpi- web is used.
+When you start the server after the import, the search index and documentation will gradually update until the server has caught up with all events.
+[True]
       --passwd USER         set password for user USER (interactive) --serverdir DIR       directory for server data.
 By default,
                             $DEVPI_SERVERDIR is used if it exists, otherwise the